harilvfs/archscript/README.md

 <h3>⚙️ GRUB Setup</h3>

-<p>Customize your GRUB bootloader with a sleek new theme.
-Follow these steps to install and apply the theme:</p>
+<strong>*Customize your GRUB bootloader with a sleek new theme.
+Follow these steps to install and apply the theme* </strong>

 ```shell
 git clone https://github.com/aayushx402/LinScript